nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 I write from the perspective of having been in vocational ministry for over 10 years and as an MDiv student.
 My input is likely best suited for those in ministry and/or seminary.

-While not comprehensive, this buyer’s guide aims to provide some direction so you can decide which route into Logos is best for you.
+This buyer’s guide aims to provide some direction so you can decide which route into Logos is best for your purposes and needs.

 ## Buy a Base Package